AshutoshCoder2024/Sarthi-ai/readme.md

 Switch/Manage Chats → Sidebar to create, rename, or delete conversations

-Upload Files → Use the 📎 icon to upload images, PDFs, or text files

-Toggle Theme → Instantly switch between dark/light themes

 AI Conversations → Powered by Google Gemini API for natural replies